GoranShekerov/ns-3-dce-umip-MobileIPv6/README.md

 This codes are aimed to simulate MIPv6 in ns-3 ussing dce-umip 1.2, in my case on Ubuntu 12.04 x64

 Just replace the files in the corespondent location and recompile the ns-3-dce project.
+The simulation script is mipv6test.cc (https://github.com/GoranShekerov/ns-3-dce-umip-MobileIPv6/blob/master/bake/source/ns-3-dce/myscripts/mipv6test/mipv6test.cc)

 Example
 ************ recompile dce